Comeback (sports): American football

 The 2006 Michigan State vs. Northwestern football game featured the largest comeback in NCAA Division I-A history, when the Michigan State Spartans rallied to score 38 unanswered points to beat the Northwestern Wildcats 41–38 after falling behind 38–3 with 9:54 left in the 3rd quarter.

 In the 2006 Insight Bowl, the Texas Tech Red Raiders completed the largest comeback in NCAA Division I-A Bowl Game history.
 The Minnesota Golden Gophers led 38–7 with 7:47 left in the 3rd quarter.
 Texas Tech quarterback Graham Harrell scored two touchdowns, running back Shannon Woods scored another TD, and kicker Alex Trlica hit the game-tying 52-yard field goal as time expired in regulation.
 Gophers QB Bryan Cupito led a drive capped off by a Joel Monroe field goal.
 Shannon Woods ended the game with a 3-yard rushing touchdown to complete the thrilling comeback.

 In the 2016 Valero Alamo Bowl, the TCU Horned Frogs tied the aforementioned Texas Tech Red Raiders for the largest comeback in NCAA Division I-A Bowl Game history.
 The Oregon Ducks led 31–0 at halftime.
 The Ducks' star quarterback Vernon Adams Jr. left the game with an injury.
 TCU backup QB Bram Kohlhausen (who was playing for starter Trevone Boykin as he was suspended for off-the-field issues) led an unbelievable 31-point second half to tie the game.
 The Frogs ended up winning the game 47–41 in 3OT after the Ducks failed to convert on 4th Down.

-On December 17, 2022, the Minnesota Vikings defeated the Indianapolis Colts 39–36 in overtime after being down 33–0 at the half.
-This surpassed the previous record referred to as "The Comeback" where the Buffalo Bills rallied to win after being down 32 points to defeat the Houston Oilers with backup quarterback Frank Reich in overtime 41–38.
+In 1994, a college football game known as the Choke at Doak between the Florida Gators and Florida State Seminoles tied the NCAA record for the biggest fourth-quarter comeback at 28 points.

 Association football

-The ability for a comeback to occur in association football is limited by the game clock.
+The ability for a comeback to occur in association football is limited by the game clock of 90 minutes per match.
+Association football often settles knockout rounds using two-legged ties, in which the second leg can be described as a comeback for the winner of the tie if they had lost the first leg.

 A notable example of such a comeback is Charlton Athletic F.C.
 7–6 Huddersfield Town A.F.C., 21 December 1957.
 With 27 minutes left, Charlton were losing 5–1 and down to ten men.
 However, they scored six more goals to win 7–6.